 Bottom line

-Turkish Airlines Miles&Smiles is a fantastic niche frequent flyer program that is transfer partners with both Citi ThankYou and Capital One.
+Turkish Airlines Miles&Smiles is a niche frequent flyer program that’s worth being aware of, especially as it is transfer partners with Bilt Rewards, Capital One, and Citi ThankYou.
 I wouldn’t want to book most of my awards through the program, given that Turkish imposes fuel surcharges on many awards, Turkish’s website isn’t great, and booking partner awards online can be complicated.

 If you’ve redeemed miles through Turkish Miles&Smiles, what was your experience like?